 Wondering how to moderate comments in WordPress?

-Blog comments can be a valuable technique for connecting with your readers, building a following, and boosting the SEO of your articles.
+Blog comments can be a valuable technique for building engagement with your audience and boosting the SEO of your articles.

 But comments can also attract volumes of spam.